 Special Admission Requirements

-Applications with all supporting documents must be submitted by DATE for the Fall 2014 admission.
+Applications with all supporting documents must be submitted by the announced deadline.
 Late applications will be placed on a waiting list and will not be reviewed until all timely applicants have been processed.
 No action will be taken until all admission documents have been received.
-Admission to the Doctor of Nursing Practice is limited and competitive.
+Admission to the Doctor of Nursing Practice degree program is limited and competitive.

 - All required credentials must be on file with the Department of Nursing before applicants can be admitted to the program.

 - Applicants with degrees from countries other than the United States must have their credentials evaluated through the GSU Office of Admission to determine eligibility for admission.
 Applicants must assume all responsibility for fees associated with testing.
-All required credentials must be on file in the Office of Admission, as well as sent through NursingCAS, before an applicant can be admitted to the program.
+All required credentials must be on file in the Office of Admission before an applicant can be admitted to the program.

 - Applicants are responsible for all doctoral level tuition and fees.